truonggiaphuong-collab/dynamic-pricing-simulation/README.md

-# Dynamic Pricing Simulation for Ride-Hailing Platforms
+# Dynamic pricing simulation for ride-hailing platforms

-A professional data science portfolio project demonstrating **demand prediction**, **economics-based dynamic pricing**, and **simulation** for graduate school applications (MSc Business Analytics, AI, Quantitative Economics).

 ---

 ## Problem Statement

-Ride-hailing platforms (e.g., Grab, Uber) use **dynamic pricing** (surge pricing) to balance demand and supply.
+Ride-hailing platforms (Deliveroo, Uber) use **dynamic pricing** (surge pricing) to balance demand and supply.
 When demand exceeds driver availability, prices increase to:

 - Incentivize more drivers to come online
 - Reduce demand from price-sensitive customers